GlitchHunterCoder/Bloxd-ProtoTree/README.md

 ## All User Features

-- `Realm`
-  - `scopes` — registry of scope names to their container objects `{ name → object }`
+- `new Realm(travel)` — takes a travel object and hooks into `globalThis`
-  - `global` — topology describing how scopes relate
+- `global` — unproxied window into `globalThis`, safe to use inside travel
-  - `travel` — object of trap handlers, keys are trap names, only define what you need
-- `realm.container(name)` — resolves a scope name to its container, throws if not registered
+- `window` — fully private lexical object, completely invisible to the proxy

 ---